anirban-1009/rescue/apps/backend/README.md

-# Swift Response Backend
+# Rescue Backend

-FastAPI backend for the Swift Response application.
+FastAPI backend for the Rescue application.

 ## References